natedonato/circus/README.md

 To be added:

 ## Day 4: DressCat
 A cat dress up game in pure JS / CSS / DOM manipulation.
-Any artists out there want to contribute to the cat costume closet?
+Much of the work was spent in photoshop instead of vs code.

 To be added: more artwork